SchwabischesBauernbrot/KoboldAI-Client-Wiki/Settings-Presets.md

 ## Introduction
 Settings presets ported from NovelAI and adapted for KoboldAI together with the original ones.

+The names and descriptions are taken from NovelAI.
+For the original presets, the names, models and descriptions were created by their authors.

 ## 6B Models
+The settings presets created in NovelAI for the Sigurd model.

 | Name | Description |
 | --- | --- |
 | Storywriter | Optimized settings for relevant output. |